 Transciliary fistulization for the treatment of glaucoma is considered investigational.

 DESCRIPTION OF PROCEDURE OR SERVICE:

-Transciliary fistulization is a glaucoma filtering procedure in which a Fugo Blade, a specialized laser (thermocauterization) device, is used to create a small opening in the sclera under the conjunctival flap.
-Through this opening, excess fluid can drain into the eye’s posterior chamber (behind the iris), where it is slowly absorbed by the body.
+Transciliary fistulization is a glaucoma filtering procedure in which a specialized thermocauterization device (Fugo Blade) is used to create a filter track from the sclera through the ciliary body to allow aqueous fluid to drain into subconjunctival lymphatics from the eye’s posterior chamber (behind the iris), where it is slowly absorbed by the body.
 The IOP of the eye is decreased as a result.
-This technique differs from conventional filtering surgeries in which aqueous fluid is filtered from the anterior chamber of the eye.
-Transciliary fistulization allows aqueous fluid to drain from the posterior chamber of the eye.
-This procedure results in a rapid reduction in IOP and takes less than 15 minutes to perform.
+This technique differs from conventional filtering surgeries because plasma ablation with the Fugo Blade allows the highly vascular ciliary body to be penetrated with little or no bleeding.
+Aqueous fluid is filtered from the posterior chamber of the eye, in contrast to conventional filtering surgeries that filter from the anterior chamber of the eye.

 Summary of Evidence

 Little evidence on this procedure has been identified.
 One case series study by Singh and Singh of 147 patients treated with transciliary filtration (or fistulization) for the treatment of glaucoma followed up for up to six months has been identified.
 At six months that intraocular pressures were reduced to 21 mm Hg or below without medication in 132 eyes.
 The decrease in intraocular pressures was statistically significant (p<0.02), and no cases of anterior chamber flattening occurred.
 Adverse events included the need for surgical revision in seven patients three months after surgery, and choroidal effusion in two patients, which resolved within one month after surgery.
 No data on changes in vision or optic neuropathy were reported.
 Another study that was identified is limited by the absence of a concurrent control, lack of detail in the reporting, and the loss to follow-up.
 Further studies with longer term follow-up are needed.